 The views don’t hurt, either:

 P.S.
-Here’s another reno of theirs I flipped for:
+Here’s another project of theirs I flipped for: